Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 --TODO IMAGE_WIRE_CONNECTONS_DLS_UNDERSIDE

-`Step 1.4: Connecting the LEDs (optional)`
+##### Step 1.4: Connecting the LEDs (optional)

 In this step, the two LEDs on the DLS are connected.
 This step is optional.

-Connect the holes labeled 'L1' and 'L2' to holes 3 and 4 respectively, as shown in the image below.
-This can either be done by two _very_ short bits of wire or more easily by using short bits of the resistors' trimmed off legs.
+Connect the holes labeled `L1` and `L2` to holes `3` and `4` respectively, as shown in the image below.
+This can either be done by two _very_ short bits of wire or more easily by using bits of the resistors' trimmed off legs.
+You can do the connection on either side of the DLS.

 --TODO IMAGE_OPTIONAL_LED_CONNECTION